 Scenic views: Mosquito Mountain, Moxie Lake, Bald Mountain, Moxie Mountain, Sugarloaf Mountain, Bigelow Range, Pleasant Pond.

 70 miles RT

 From the Northern Outdoors lodge, take the Kennebec River Trail to connect with ITS 86 west.
 Stay on ITS 86 west to Grand Falls, a 35-foot waterfall spanning the entire width of the Dead River.
 To return to Northern Outdoors, take ITS 86 east and connect back onto the Kennebec River Trail.
 See: photos and video of the ride to Grand Falls.

-If you have time and want to extend your trip, check out the directions below for the Coburn Mountain / Grand Falls Loop (95 miles), and take a stop at Lake Parlin Lodge for lunch off the trail and to refuel.
+If you have time and want to extend your trip, check out the directions below for the Coburn Mountain / Grand Falls Loop (95 miles).

 Scenic Views: Kennebec River, Dead River, Granny Cap Mountain, Grand Falls.